Guide for Accused and Assisting Officers

 - Right to appeal.
 There is no appeal from the findings and sentence of a summary trial.
 However, the accused may challenge the findings and/or the sentence of a summary trial by submitting a request for review, together with a statement of the relevant facts and reasons why a finding is unjust or a punishment is unjust or too severe, to the appropriate review authority within 14 days of the termination of the summary trial (for more details, see QR&O article 108.45 – Review of Finding or Punishment of Summary Trial).

-Attention: Request for Review
+Alert: Request for Review

 The assisting officer must inform the accused of the right to submit a request for review.
 If requested by the offender, the commanding officer shall appoint an officer or non-commissioned member above the rank of sergeant to assist in the preparation of the offender's request for review.
 Where an offender has been sentenced to detention, the submission of a request for review shall result in a suspension of the carrying out of the sentence until such time as the review has been completed.